 - Submit SingSaver Rewards Redemption Form in email

-- Make a min spend of S$1,000 by end of the following calendar month from the card account opening to be eligible for the reward
+- Make a min. spend of S$500 by the end of the following month from card approval date to be eligible for rewards

 For quick reference only; refer to terms and conditions for exact terms: